GoogleFeud/ts-macros/README.md

 ### If statements and ternary operators in macros

-If the condition of a ternary operator / if statement inside a macro is one of the macro parameters, the entire ternary operation / if statement is going to be replaced, as long as the given value is a literal:
+If the condition of a ternary operator / if statement inside a macro is one of the macro parameters, or an expression which can be simplified to a literal value, the entire ternary operation / if statement is going to be replaced:

 ```ts
 function $test(double, ...nums) {